oracle/python-oracledb/doc/src/api_manual/module.rst

     type VARCHAR2.
 It will compare equal to the DB API type :data:`STRING`.

+.. data:: DB_TYPE_VECTOR

+    Describes columns, attributes or array elements in a database that are of type VECTOR.

+    .. versionadded:: 2.2.0

 .. data:: DB_TYPE_XMLTYPE

     Describes columns, attributes or array elements in a database that are of